 |Other features||· Full text for many articles from over 1300 scholarly business journals, as well as thousands of practitioner and news publications.

 · Use the asterisk (*) to truncate your search term: employ* will get you employee, employer, employment, etc.

 · Look for a link to Times Cited in this Database near some of the article titles in your result set.
 This link will take you to newer articles that have cited the article you found in their references/bibliographies.

 · Click on Thesaurus at the top of the search screen to go directly to a browseable/searchable list of the subjects used in Business Source Complete.
 It's generally most effective to use the standard subject in a database rather than general keywords.

 · Never check off the box to limit your search to Full Text articles only!
-This will limit you to only those articles in BSC that are available full text online, but you would then miss the many articles that are available full text via other SFU Library resources.
-The Where can I get this? next to each article in your results will look for fulltext online/print access at SFU (and beyond) for you.
+This will limit you to only those articles in BSC that are available full text online, but you would then miss the many articles that are available online via other SFU Library databases.
+The Get@SFU links next to each article in your results will look for fulltext online/print access at SFU (and beyond) for you.

 · BSC gives you the option to check off a box to limit your search to Scholarly (Peer Reviewed) Journals only.
 This is handy, but should be used with caution as it will not omit all the non-academic journals from your results.
 See the SFU Library guide What is a Scholarly Journal? for help identifying good academic publications.